troyfigiel/monorepo/README.md

 Unfortunately, I have not found that poetry2nix is 100% effective.
 It often happens that I am missing some module or library and I don't know how to add it.
 My current workflow is to use a Dockerfile, which also works but is not as reproducible.

+How cleanly separated are home-manager and NixOS?
+I should have a look by setting up a VM with e.g. Ubuntu and then installing home-manager and my home.

 Learning more about Nix:
 - Start using LUKS Disk Encryption
 - Create my own iso